Global phase space structures in a model of passive descent: Detecting the terminal velocity manifold

-Another method, the \textit{normal repulsion factor}, provides additional physical insight for the whole system \cite{haller_variational_2011}.
+Another method, the \textit{trajectory-normal repulsion rate}, provides additional physical insight for the whole system \cite{haller_variational_2011,nave2019trajectoryfree}.
 This quantity gives a measure of how much an invariant manifold normally repels nearby trajectories over a finite time, $T$.
-In an autonomous system, every trajectory is an invariant manifold, so the repulsion factor gives a scalar value at every point $x_0$ that indicates how much nearby trajectories are normally repelled.
+In an autonomous system, every trajectory is an invariant manifold, so the repulsion rate gives a scalar value at every point $x_0$ that indicates how much nearby trajectories are normally repelled.
 As illustrated in Figure \ref{fig:RepFactor}, this value is given by the forward mapping of trajectory-normal vectors,

 where $F_T$ and $\nabla F_T$ represent the flow map of the system over the interval $(0,T)$ and its gradient, $\mathbf{n}_0$ is unit the normal vector at time $0$, and $\mathbf{n}_T$ is the unit normal vector at time $T$.
 The normal vectors are calculated by $90^\circ$ counterclockwise rotation,